According to Mark and Angela

 Gin vs Vodka Martinis

-OK, the first one doesn’t count, as it isn’t our “favorite” but it is the basis for all martinis.
-Let’s call it basic or classic… or both… or Patient Zero.
+The first one doesn’t technically count, as it isn’t our “favorite” but it is the basis for all martinis and we had to start somewhere.
+Let’s call it basic or classic… or both... or Patient Zero.

 Patient Zero: Classic ("Basic") Gin Martini